spacekookie/rfcs/0000_std_path_utilities.md

 # Summary

 As part of feedback gathered by the CLI-WG we have concluded that there are several key aspects of path management missing from the Rust stdlib structures.
-Most of this pre-RFC are based on the summary made by this [comment].
+Most of this pre-RFC is based on the summary made by this [comment].

 [comment]: https://github.com/rust-lang-nursery/cli-wg/issues/10#issuecomment-407809608